Most investments don’t fail in the model. They fail in what the model never captured.

 IC RED-FLAG SPRINT

-Identify deal-breakers before
+Identifying deal-breakers before

-capital is commited.
+capital is commited

 MANDATE PARAMETERS